Sammi Giancola

-Samantha Rae Giancola, (born March 14, 1987) also known as Sammi Sweetheart, is an American television personality.
-She is best known as one of the eight main cast members in the MTV reality series Jersey Shore.
+Samantha Rae Giancola (born March 14, 1987), also known as Sammi Sweetheart, is an American television personality.
+She is best known for starring in the MTV reality series Jersey Shore from 2009 to 2012.

 Early life

-Raised in Hazlet, New Jersey, Giancola is of Italian and Greek descent.
+Giancola was born March 14, 1987, and raised in Hazlet, New Jersey, Giancola is of Italian and Greek descent.
 She attended Raritan High School from 2001 to 2005, where she played softball, ran track, and was a four-year varsity soccer letter winner.
 Giancola won art contests when she was younger.

-She went on to major in sociology at William Paterson University, where she also played as a midfielder on their Division III women's soccer team.
+She went on to major in sociology at William Paterson University, where she played as a midfielder on their Division III women's soccer team.

-Career

 Jersey Shore

-Giancola debuted on the MTV reality show Jersey Shore in August 2009 as Sammi Sweetheart.
-She has since appeared with her cast mates on The Tonight Show with Jay Leno, The Ellen DeGeneres Show, The Wendy Williams Show, and Live with Regis and Kelly.
+Giancola debuted on the MTV reality show Jersey Shore in August 2009 as Sammi "Sweetheart", a nickname she was known by in her hometown.
+She remained a main cast member until the shows sixth and final season in 2012.
+She made subsequent appearances with her cast mates on Silent Library, The Tonight Show with Jay Leno, The Ellen DeGeneres Show, The Wendy Williams Show, and Live with Regis and Kelly.

 Giancola and her Jersey Shore co-stars appeared in the 2012 film The Three Stooges.
 She later appeared on some episodes of Snooki & Jwoww and participated in the 2017 E! special Reunion Road Trip: Return to the Jersey Shore.
 In a promotional shoot for Jersey Shore, she would famously say "I'm the sweetest bitch you'll ever meet".

-In 2018, Giancola announced she would not return for the Jersey Shore reboot, Jersey Shore: Family Vacation, to avoid "potentially toxic situations" and to focus on her "businesses and relationship."
+In 2018, amidst MTV's announcement of the Jersey Shore reboot, Jersey Shore: Family Vacation, Giancola announced she would not be returning to the show in order to avoid "potentially toxic situations" and to focus on her "businesses and relationship."
+In March 2023, it was announced Giancola would appear on the show's sixth season.
+She remained on the show until the eighth and final season.

-In 2023, Giancola announced she would return to Jersey Shore after an 11-year hiatus.

 Other ventures

-In 2011, Giancola endorsed a fragrance called Dangerous, available for both men and women.
+In 2011, Giancola became the face of the Dangerous fragrance, available for both men and women.
 She later endorsed another fragrance, Dangerous Desires.
+In 2012, she launched her fitness clothing line, Sexy Sweetheart, with Hoboken based company, SXE Fitness.

 In 2013, Giancola launched her online clothing and accessories line, Sweetheart Styles.

-In 2015, Giancola became a co-host on the podcast called Just Sayin, where she joins relationship expert Siggy Flicker and TV host Clare Galterio to discuss their respective personal lives and celebrity rumors.
-The podcast is made in New York City through the Loud Speakers Network.
-The podcast ran for 104 episodes from August 2015 to November 2017.
+From August 2015 to November 2017, Giancola became a co-host on the Just Sayin podcast alongside relationship expert Siggy Flicker and television host Clare Galterio.

+In May 2021, she opened her boutique, Sweetheart Coast, located on the Ocean City, New Jersey boardwalk. in April 2025, Giancola announced she would open a second boutique location at the Ocean Casino Resort in Atlantic City, New Jersey; it opened in July 2025.